HCRG Care Group: Lyme Regis Medical Practice

 In 2012, Virgin Care won a contract to provide services in Dorset, at the Lyme Regis Centre, for five years.
-When the service was inspected by the regulator in August 2015, the Minor Injuries unit was found “not safe” by the Care Quality Commission because “patients were at risk of harm because systems and processes were not in place to keep them safe”.

-Inspectors returned in February 2016 and found improvements, and again in August 2016 when a ‘desk based’ inspection based on information the company provided was deemed sufficient to rate the practice ‘good’ in all areas.
-The service was eventually rated ‘good’ again by the CQC in October 2018, but inspectors again said it needed to do more and rated it ‘requires improvement’ for services for people with long term conditions.
-This contract ended in 2019 after a short extension, as the NHS merged it with another local GP practice.
+When the service was inspected by the regulator in August 2015, the Minor Injuries unit was found 'not safe' by the Care Quality Commission because "patients were at risk of harm because systems and processes were not in place to keep them safe".
+Inspectors returned in February 2016 and found improvements, and again in August 2016 when a desk-based inspection based on information the company provided was deemed sufficient to rate the practice 'good' in all areas.
+The service was rated 'good' again by the CQC in October 2018, but inspectors said it needed to do more and rated it 'requires improvement' for services for people with long term conditions.
+This contract ended in 2019 after a short extension, when the NHS merged it with another local GP practice.

-Croydon Urgent Care Centre
+Croydon urgent care centre

-Virgin Care ran the Urgent Care Centre at Croydon University Hospital under a £6 million contract for three years from April 2012.
+Virgin Care ran the urgent care centre at Croydon University Hospital under a £6 million contract for three years from April 2012.

 East Staffordshire

 The company won a seven-year contract worth £270 million for providing long-term and elderly care for about 38,000 people with long-term health conditions in East Staffordshire in March 2015, known as the "Improving Lives" programme.
-The commissioners, East Staffordshire Clinical Commissioning Group, said the programme was "focused on supporting the residents across East Staffordshire with long-term health conditions and older people who need extra support".
 A report by the Care Quality Commission published in October 2019 rated the service 'good'.
-Virgin Care terminated its role as prime provider on 12 October 2018 after an 18-month-long dispute and went on to terminate the remaining part of the contract in May 2019.
+Virgin Care terminated its role as prime provider in October 2018 after an 18-month-long dispute and went on to terminate the remaining part of the contract in May 2019.

 Current contracts

 Surrey

 Virgin Care won a contract to provide community health services in Surrey from 2012 until 2017.
 This includes the Jarvis Breast Centre in Guildford, which in October 2014 was subject to an investigation by North West Surrey Clinical Commissioning Group after 35 patients were not tested within two weeks of their GP referrals during April and July.
 In 2017, Surrey's CCGs split the contract again and procured elements of it separately, with Virgin Care awarded some adult community services in the Surrey Heath CCG and North East Hampshire and Farnham CCG areas, as well as continuing to operate community dental services and wheelchair services.

 In September 2019, the company was awarded an £85m contract to run a joint project with Frimley Health NHS Foundation Trust.

+In 2024, Surrey Heartlands ICB and Surrey County Council awarded HCRG a contract to deliver children's services.
+This was the same services which, as Virgin Care, the company had lost in a procurement process and subsequently taken legal action over.